mnuxx/victron_qw_addon/README.md

 # Victron QW Addon

-This is a custom integration for Home Assistant to integrate with Victron devices via Modbus TCP.
+This is a custom integration for Home Assistant to integrate with Qilowatt (https://github.com/qilowatt/qilowatt-ha), utilizing the optimizer and participating in the Frequency Reserve Market.

 ## Prerequisites